hypertokenx/research-notes/ai-evaluation.md

 Potential problems include:

-- training on benchmark-like examples;
+- training on benchmark-like examples
-- evaluation-specific prompting;
+- evaluation-specific prompting
-- exploiting benchmark artifacts;
+- exploiting benchmark artifacts
-- optimizing for public leaderboard performance;
+- optimizing for public leaderboard performance
-- agents exploiting weaknesses in test environments.
+- agents exploiting weaknesses in test environments

 This does not invalidate benchmarks.